dgopal01/insightsphere-dashboard/README.md

-# AI Metrics Portal - Chat Logs Review System
+# EthosAI - Emphasizing Ethical AI Principles

-A ReactJS web application built with AWS Amplify for reviewing chat logs and user feedback from the Unity AI Assistant.
+A comprehensive ReactJS web application built with AWS Amplify for reviewing and ensuring ethical AI principles in conversational AI systems.
+Monitor, review, and tag chat logs and user feedback to maintain high standards of AI ethics, accuracy, and safety.

 ## Quick Start